Economic Development Finance Specialist (Program Specialist IV)

 Only interviewed applicants will receive notice of the final disposition of the selection process.

-The Economic Development Finance Specialist reports to the Director of Economic Development Finance in the Office of the Governor’s (OOG) Economic Development & Tourism (EDT) Division.
+The Economic Development Finance Specialist works within the Office of the Governor’s (OOG), Economic Development and Tourism Office (EDT) and reports to the Director of Economic Development Finance.
 Performs highly complex (senior-level) consultative services, technical assistance work, and recommendations to staff, industry, constituents, lending institutions, and local, state and federal governments.
 Prepares financial and other business reports and responds to internal and external inquiries.
-Assists in planning and coordinating economic development projects and lending activities together with other EDT team members.
+Assists in planning and coordinating of economic development projects and lending activities together with other EDT team members.
+May provide guidance to others.
 Works under limited supervision, with moderate latitude for the use of initiative and independent judgment.

-- Develops and administers OOG-EDT financial programs, as assigned.
+- Develops and administers EDT financial programs, as assigned.

-- Performs an array of technical, training, research, planning, program assessment, and administrative activities for OOG-EDT financial programs, as assigned.
+- Performs an array of technical, training, research, planning, program assessment, and administrative activities for EDT financial programs, as assigned.

 - Develops and engages business prospects and communities in identifying financing for product development, job growth and retention.